sampsaoinonen/tsoha-martketplace/README.md

 - :white_check_mark: a user can search and view ads (with or without logging in)
 - :white_check_mark: a logged user has a profile where user can write description of himself/herself
 - :white_check_mark: a logged user can comment a profile and the owner can delete comments
-- :white_check_mark: a logged user can rate a profile based on how trade went  :guitar: User can comment about the trade in sellers profile
+- :white_check_mark: a logged user can rate a profile based on how trade went  :guitar::guitar::guitar: User can comment about the trade in sellers profile
 - :white_check_mark: a logged user can create an ad with a picture(optional)
 - :white_check_mark: a logged user can comment an ad
 - :white_check_mark: a logged user can send a message to another registered user
 - :white_check_mark: a logged user can view and send messages.
 - :white_check_mark: a logged user can remove user's own ad
-- :black_square_button: a logged user can view list of user's own ad history   :guitar: This never happened
+- :black_square_button: a logged user can view list of user's own ad history   :guitar::guitar::guitar: This never happened
 - :white_check_mark: an admin can remove any comment
 - :white_check_mark: an admin can remove any ad
 - :white_check_mark: an admin can remove any user profile

 ## Final Conlusions

 The app is pretty close what was planned at first.
 "Ad history" was forgotten but everything else is included there.
 Thinking the workload now this project has way too much different functions and it took me a lot of time to accomplish.
-Still there are missing features like the app never deletes old ads, deleting messages not possible etc. which are needed.
+Still the app could consider missing features like the app never deletes old ads, deleting messages not possible etc. - Maybe I continue finishing those later.